Skip to content

 Student Responsibilities in Choosing Advisers Expand answer

 Identification of advisers for rotations and the final choice of a research adviser and committee members are the responsibility of the student.
 For MS students, failure to identify an adviser by the end of the Spring semester of the student’s first year is considered lack of academic progress.
 For PhD students, failure to identify an adviser by the end of the Fall semester of the student’s second year is considered lack of academic progress.
+For MD/PhD students, failure to identify an adviser by the end of the Fall semester of the student’s G1 year is considered unsatisfactory progress in research.
 Failure to develop an extended professional relationship with an adviser that permits development of the scholarship and rigor necessary to obtain a degree in the biomedical sciences is also considered unsatisfactory scholarship.
 Lack of academic progress or unsatisfactory scholarship can result in termination from the graduate degree program.

 Requirements for the Doctor of Philosophy (PhD) Degree